 Jade’s mouth snapped shut.
 It was going to be a long drive home.

-An hour later, the 27-year-old stood in her doorway, looking at least as pitiful as she felt, still waiting for Lisa to say something.
+An hour later, the 27-year-old stood in her bedroom doorway, looking at least as pitiful as she felt, still waiting for Lisa to say something.
 She looked left, watching her turn off the front porch light and check that the door was locked.
-Jade was not even trying to hide the desperate need for some sort of affirmation that it was going to be okay.
+Jade was not even trying to hide her desperate need for some sort of affirmation that it was going to be okay.
 Lisa paused as she approached, needing to pass Jade’s door to go to her own room upstairs.
 Her expression softened for the first time since she’d gotten the phone call, and she put a hand up to Jade’s worried face, gently cupping her cheek as she made eye contact.
 “Honey.
 It’s going to be okay.
-I just…” and in the pause Jade filled in all the worst things she could think of– am so disappointed, feel unable to trust you, need you to pack your bags– “I’m really mad, honey.
+I just…” and in the pause Jade filled in all the worst things she could think of– am so disappointed, feel unable to trust you, need you to pack your bags— “I’m really mad, honey.
 I was already in bed, and I have to be up for work in five hours.
 Let me get some sleep.
 I’ll be more rational in the morning.
 Okay?”

 Jade gave a slight nod and a shadow of a smile.
 “Okay.”